Bartman0/mnist-keras/README.md

 A log will be shown of the first 5 characters in the test set.
 At the end of the training, the batch of epochs, the outcome is shown to verify the results on those characters.

+A log is included in the directory if you do not want or are unable to run it: mnist_keras.log